 Home theater in a Box (HTIB) Systems

-Usually five surround sound speakers, a subwoofer, and a disc player/amplifier.
-Sold as a unit, in one box (hence the name).
-Includes all wiring.
+Usually, five surround sound speakers, a subwoofer, and a disc player/amplifier.
+Sold as a unit in one box (hence the name) and includes all wiring.

-A long, thin bar containing several loudspeaker units.
+A long, thin device containing several loudspeaker units.

 It offers virtual surround sound.
-Usually designed for mounting on a wall below a flat-panel TV, which sometimes can be synchronized with a wireless subwoofer that can be placed anywhere around the allowed connectivity range.
+It is usually designed for mounting on a wall below a flat-panel TV, which sometimes can be synchronized with a wireless subwoofer that can be placed anywhere around the allowed connectivity range.